Financial Aid (Applies to Curriculum Students Only)

 - Officially drop or withdraw from a class(es) that the student registered for but is not attending even if that student applied for and/or received financial aid.
 Students cannot assume that automatic drops or withdrawals will be performed for them in the event that they do not pay for their registration fees.

-- Make sure that your legal name, as it appears on your Social Security card, is on file with the Office of Records and Registration (via your WebAdvisor Account) and is the name you use on your FAFSA application.
+- Make sure that the student’s legal name, as it appears on the student’s Social Security card, is on file with the Office of Records and Registration (via your WebAdvisor Account) and is the name used on your FAFSA application.

-- Make sure that your correct mailing address and current phone number are on file with the Office of Records and Registration (via your WebAdvisor Account) in order to properly receive correspondence and/or refund checks (if applicable) that are mailed to you.
+- Make sure that your correct mailing address and current phone number are on file with the Office of Records and Registration (via your WebAdvisor Account) in order to properly receive correspondence and/or refund checks (if applicable) that are mailed.